 Hip Hop Levels I, II and III introduce dancers to the language of Hip Hop dance, including such specific styles as Poppin’, Lockin’, House and Krumping, among others.
 Students will develop skills in the art of freestyle and explore the tremendous expressive potential of this vital dance form.
 OUTDOORS.

-Afra Dance (1 hour, grades 3-8) Afra Dance is a diverse, spirited and life affirming celebration.
+Afra Dance (1 hour, grades 2-6) Afra Dance is a diverse, spirited and life affirming celebration.
 Afra Dance provides a deeply energizing experience of dance and drum from the roots of traditional African dance forms.
 The call of live drums, and the movements they inspire, support dancers of all ages to flow in the breath, rhythm and art of living!
+OUTDOORS.

-Beginner/Intermediate Modern (90 minutes, grades 4-7) This Modern dance class will emphasize freedom of movement and expression alongside technique.
+Modern Technique & Composition (1 hour, grades 5-8) This Modern dance class will emphasize freedom of movement and expression alongside technique.
 Drawing from traditional and contemporary forms, dancers will expand their kinesthetic awareness through practice of across the floor and center combinations, improvisation, floor work, and performance skills.
 We suspend, release, and find the floor.
 This class will be offered during the fall session only; students are encouraged to follow this course with a spring session Choreography Lab.
+ONLINE.

 Spinning Yarns* (1 hour, grades 1-2) introduces students to the language of dance, inviting them to explore movement in a creative, nurturing environment.
 Picture books serve as entry-points for authentic, movement-based storytelling.
 Through “movement stories,” students enact stories and poems, embodying the characters that enchant and intrigue them.
 Students consider such choreographic elements as space, body, time and relationship as they work together to build dances inspired by favorite texts and their own imaginations.
 Spinning Yarns students will play an instrumental role in creating and producing the studio’s spring show!